kevindigo/quests-of-zeus/backlog.md

   - Pink: 8 / infinity / hourglass ∞ ⌛ Ꝏ 🌸 🩷
   - Yellow: * 🔆
   - Green: Leaf 🌱
-- Better visual feedback when trying to use a second oracle card in a turn
 - Ideally sort cards by color
 - Ideally only highlight the actual selected die/card
 - Ideally unselect (clear) a die/card by clicking it again